plewin/self-service-password/README.md

-# LDAP Tool Box Self Service Password
+# LDAP Tool Box Self-Service Password

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/372/badge)](https://bestpractices.coreinfrastructure.org/projects/372)
 [![Build Status](https://travis-ci.org/ltb-project/self-service-password.svg?branch=master)](https://travis-ci.org/ltb-project/self-service-password)

 ## Presentation

-Self Service Password is a PHP application that allows users to change their password in an LDAP directory.
+Self-Service Password is a PHP application that allows users to change their password in an LDAP directory.

 The application can be used on standard LDAPv3 directories (OpenLDAP, OpenDS, ApacheDS, Sun Oracle DSEE, Novell, etc.) and also on Active Directory.